Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 ## How to use

-### Managed mode

 Managed mode is the default mode and its designed for simple use cases as the one shown in the video footage above.
 Its usage is pretty straight forward, just wrap a component of your choice with it, however there are some things to keep in mind:

 ::: tip Remember

-- This component uses `flex: 1` style property therefore it will attempt to take all available space, its minimum dimensions are the values provided to `cropSize` property.
+- This component uses `flex: 1` style property therefore it will attempt to take all available space, its minimum dimensions are the values provided to cropSize property.
-- The crop area is centered using `justifyContent` and `alignItems` center.
-- This component calculates the dimensions needed to meet the `resolution` property's aspect ratio, therefore your images and videos must use `{ flex: 1 }` style property so they cover the gesture detection area properly.
+- This component calculates the dimensions needed to meet the resolution property's aspect ratio, therefore your images and videos must use `{ width: '100%', height: '100%' }` styles so they cover the gesture detection area properly.
   :::

 ```jsx